moonshiner/draft-dnsop-rfc6303-bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 25 May 2026.
+   This Internet-Draft will expire on 3 June 2026.

 Copyright Notice